jvegar/parkealo/docs/GO_TO_MARKET_STRATEGY.md

 - **New channel testing**: 10% of budget reserved
 - **Seasonal adjustments**: +30% during peak seasons

-This comprehensive go-to-market strategy provides a roadmap for successfully launching and scaling the ParkShare platform across multiple markets while building a sustainable competitive advantage in the peer-to-peer parking marketplace."}
+This comprehensive go-to-market strategy provides a roadmap for successfully launching and scaling the Parkealo platform across multiple markets while building a sustainable competitive advantage in the peer-to-peer parking marketplace."}